eosnetworkfoundation/docs/docs/10_welcome-to-eosio/index.md

 ### A Bit of History

 The Developer Relations team (responsible for authoring the Antelope developer documentation) spearheaded an audacious endeavor on the Antelope product documentation spectrum.
-Due to the inherently intricate nature of the Antelope software platform, the Developer Relations team collaborates closely with the Antelope engineering division to receive authoritative, firsthand knowledge and inputs from the creators of the platform.
+Due to the inherently intricate nature of the Antelope software framework, the Developer Relations team collaborates closely with the Antelope engineering division to receive authoritative, firsthand knowledge and inputs from the creators of the framework.
 The Developer Relations team conducted a sweeping tech reconnaissance of the then docs-engineering collaboration framework and ideated an environment to foster productive collaboration with the internal engineering division and the external Antelope developer community.
-We discarded the then-existing, proprietary CMS platform, and implemented a new developer docs toolchain, where you produce documentation in the same ecosystem as code, in close proximity with the developers - [*Docs-as-Code*](https://www.docslikecode.com/).
+We discarded the then-existing, proprietary CMS framework, and implemented a new developer docs toolchain, where you produce documentation in the same ecosystem as code, in close proximity with the developers - [*Docs-as-Code*](https://www.docslikecode.com/).

 The Developer Relations team further executed a conscientious and concerted effort of designing and deploying the Developer Portal that generates developer documentation by parsing source files in GitHub.
 The result of this effort was a developer portal that allows internal and external community contributions to the documentation.